The Tenant Experience Framework That Reduces Churn

 • Move-out

-Key Components of an Effective Tenant Experience Framework
+Key Components of an Effective Tenant Retention System

 1. Map the Tenant Journey and Pinpoint Risk Points

-Start by identifying the critical touchpoints that influence a tenant’s decision to stay or leave.
-Common pain points include the maintenance request process, rent increase communication, and renewal negotiation.
+Start by identifying the touchpoints that shape a tenant’s decision to stay or leave.
+Common pain points include maintenance requests, rent increase communication, lease rule issues, and renewal timing.

 2. Set Clear Service Standards with No-Fail Moments